Enabling this provides you with more accurate distances to providers and locations

 The Spectrum Health clinical call center is designed to enhance physicians' quality of life while supporting their patients' quality of care.
-We manage more than 100,000 after-hours calls each year for more than 300 physicians statewide and actively work with a local medical advisory board that includes physicians from emergency medicine, family practice, internal medicine, OB/GYN and pediatrics.
+We manage more than 100,000 after-hours calls each year for more than 300 physicians statewide and actively work with a local medical advisory board that includes physicians from emergency medicine, family practice, internal medicine, obstetrics and gynecology, and pediatrics.

 Software-based guidelines ensure that all necessary data is captured during a call.
 The system is backed up daily and is protected by power-failure technology to prevent loss of service and information.
 All calls are recorded for quality assurance purposes and our pricing is very competitive.

 Registered nurses perform all clinical activities, including patient assessments and triage.
 Our support associates are non-licensed personnel who perform non-clinical activities, such as registering callers, performing answering service functions and providing physician/service referrals.